 The notes to the specific items of the balance sheet disclose the fair value of the related instrument if this deviates from the carrying amount.
-If the financial instrument is not recorded in the balance sheet the information on the fair value is disclosed in the notes to the 'Non-recognised assets and liabilities and contingent assets and liabilities'.
+If the financial instrument is not recorded in the balance sheet the information on the fair value is disclosed in the notes to the "Fair value of financial instruments".